rahulfrodo/Actigraphy-Analysis/README.md

 Diurnal_Analysis_ref.html contains analysis of continuous actigraphy in subjects with and without Mild Alzheimer’s.
 Download the .html to view it in browser.

-Diurnal_Analysis_ref.Rmd contains the code used in the analysis.
+Diurnal_Analysis_ref.Rmd contains the all the codes used in the analysis.

-All the R codes used in different sections of the report are also provided as seperate R functions.
+Individual R codes used in seperate sections of the report are also provided as R functions.